-No, Brad Pitt Is Not Moving On From Angelina With Kate Hudson
+No, Brad Pitt Is Not Moving On From Angelina With Kate Hudson [Debunked]

 “Yeah and it’s been hell!!
 He’s messy as s**t!
 He drinks out of the f—ing carton and leaves the door open when he’s taking a dump!!
 And this is when he’s at MY house!!!
 He’s already calling me brother and has driven a wedge between myself and my real brother Wyatt who now won’t speak to me… he insists my kids call him uncle B and lost my youngest at the Santa Monica pier for 2 days… thank God for Amber Alert…”

-The Scream Queens star went on to also joke that his mother Goldie has been incessantly flirting with the Hollywood heartthrob, as well.
+The Scream Queens star went on to also joke that his mother Goldie has been incessantly flirting with the Hollywood heartthrob as well.
 As for Goldie’s actual reaction to the rumor, the notable actress simply chuckled, despite the false claim the tabloid makes that Hawn said Pitt makes her daughter so very happy.

 ‘Yeah, it’s been hell’ Oliver Hudson jokes about rumors of Brad Pitt dating sister Kate Hudson: https://t.co/F2gQ0MwAFP